 Landslides, power outages reported as heavy rain soaks South Korea

-Seoul, June 30 (IANS) Houses and roads were flooded Sunday as strong winds and heavy rain pounded the country, disrupting flights and passenger ships, and causing landslides and power outages in some areas, fire and provincial authorities said.
+Seoul, June 30 (IANS) Houses and roads were flooded Sunday as strong winds and heavy rain pounded South Korea, disrupting flights and passenger ships, and causing landslides and power outages in some areas, fire and provincial authorities said.

-Due to heavy rain that began Saturday, 18 domestic flights were cancelled, and 13 domestic and international flights had been delayed at Jeju International Airport on the southern resort island of Jeju as of 10 a.m, Yonhap news agency reported.
+Due to heavy rain that began Saturday, 18 domestic flights were cancelled, and 13 domestic and international flights were delayed at Jeju International Airport on the southern resort island of Jeju, reports Yonhap news agency.

 Passenger ships connecting Incheon, west of Seoul, and nearby islands as well as those operating in South Jeolla Province were affected by the severe weather.
 Entry to five national parks in South Jeolla Province was also banned.